Nikhil Dwivedi

 Nikhil Dwivedi (born 25 November 1978) is an Indian actor and producer.
-After pursuing an MBA degree, he left a corporate career to pursue acting.
-He made his acting debut with a leading role in the 2008 crime comedy film My Name Is Anthony Gonsalves, and went on to appear in such films as Raavan (2010), Shor in the City (2011), Hate Story (2012) and Tamanchey (2014).
+He made his acting debut with a leading role in the 2008 crime comedy film My Name Is Anthony Gonsalves, which performed poorly at the box office.
+He subsequently appeared in Raavan (2010), Shor in the City (2011), Hate Story (2012) and Tamanchey (2014) most of which were met with limited commercial success.

-Dwivedi ventured into film production with the comedy Veere Di Wedding (2018), which ranks among the highest-grossing female-led Hindi films of all time.
-He has since produced the mythological television series Shrimad Bhagwat Mahapuran (2019–2020), the action sequel film Dabangg 3 (2019), and the Netflix thriller film CTRL (2024).
-He also returned to acting by playing the antagonist of the acclaimed biographical thriller series Scam 1992 (2020).
+Dwivedi produced the comedy Veere Di Wedding (2018), followed by the television series Shrimad Bhagwat Mahapuran (2019–2020) and the action film Dabangg 3 (2019).
+In 2024, he produced the Netflix thriller CTRL.
+He also returned to acting, appearing as the antagonist in the series Scam 1992 (2020).

 Early life

 Nikhil Dwivedi was born on 25 November 1978 in Kanpur, Uttar Pradesh.
 His father hailed from Allahabad but Nikhil in his childhood, moved to many cities in India due to his father’s transferable job as a banker.
 He did his schooling from Sherwood College, Naini Tal before doing his graduation in commerce from Mithibai College, Mumbai.
 He did his MBA in finance from the Symbiosis Center for Management & HRD, Pune and went on to work with the American Express Bank and another large consumer durables conglomerate before pursuing an acting career.
 He said that he aspired to be an actor since he was three and a half years old.